Plug-and-Blend: A Framework for Controllable Story Generation with Blended Control Codes: Introduction

-We present {\em Plug-and-Blend}, an efficient plug-and-play generative framework for controllable text generation that (a)~works with the logit outputs of any language model; (b)~facilitates fine control of generated sentences by allowing continuous bias towards specific control codes; and (c)~allows multiple control codes representing style and topic constraints to be provided in overlapping contexts.
+We present {\em Plug-and-Blend}, \footnote{Code available at \url{https://github.com/xxbidiao/plug-and-blend}} an efficient plug-and-play generative framework for controllable text generation that (a)~works with the logit outputs of any language model; (b)~facilitates fine control of generated sentences by allowing continuous steering towards specific control codes; and (c)~allows multiple control codes representing style and topic constraints to be provided in overlapping contexts.
 These control codes can be blended together to generate content that meets multiple style or topic constraints.
-We describe that these key capabilities empower latent space walking in the hyperspace of generated sentences, and show a simple content planning technique that utilizes this feature to generate paragraphs regarding user intentions in a co-authoring.
-We present our work in the context of automated story generation wherein a human author provides a prompt as well as a high-level control specification for topics.
+We describe that these key capabilities empower latent space walking in the hyperspace of generated sentences, and show a simple content planning technique that utilizes this feature to generate stories regarding user intentions in a co-authoring.

+We present our approach in the context of PCG and automated story generation, and show its capability of both fine- and high-level blending demonstrated in automated and human subject evaluations.